Peperomia Plants for Sale Online

 Peperomias are not heavy feeders meaning it is unnecessary to feed these plants too often.
 Being epiphytic, they are conditioned to absorb nutrients from their surroundings efficiently.
 Feeding one time in the spring and again in the summer is more than enough for these jewels of the tropics.

-If you begin to notice the plants being to lose their vigor and take on a light green color, this is more often caused by over-watering or poor light than a lack of nutrients.
+If you begin to notice the plants beginning to lose their vigor and take on a light green color, this is more often caused by over-watering or poor light than a lack of nutrients.

 Repotting Peperomia Plants: